kevinDNx/CS122-Final-Project/README.md

 # CS122-Final-Project

+# HOW TO USE WeatherMate:
+download files on GitHub as zip. extract zip. run from command line from extracted folder:
+'python main.py'

+WeatherMate uses various modules which may need to be installed by the user: geocoder matplotlib numpy tkinter

+WeatherMate has an img_cache folder to cache images for its weather forecasts, making in-app loading times quicker, but there will be a delay when starting up as the images are downloaded to the cache.

-# Project Title: WeatherMate (Working title)
+# Project Title: WeatherMate

 Authors: Kevin Nguyen, Daniel Bao

-Project Description (5 Sentences)
+Project Description

 The WeatherMate App is a project that will provide users with a sleek and user-friendly interface, making it easy to access a wealth of weather information at a glance.
 It offers real-time weather updates, including temperature, humidity, wind speed, and precipitation forecasts for their current location.
-The app will gather data from multiple sites and organize the data.
-Users can also explore weather data for any location globally, enabling travel planning with ease.
-With interactive maps, detailed weather charts and graphs, this app will keep users informed and prepared for any weather event.
-It will provide details on the weather for up to 5 days.
+The app will gather data from the National Geologic Weather Website and organize the data.
+Users can also explore weather data for their location.
+With detailed weather graphs, this app will keep users informed and prepared for any weather event.
+It will provide details on the weather for up to 7 days.

 Project Outline/Plan
 1. Data Collection and Storage: